-When applying for jobs, standing out from the crowd in a crowded and competitive field is tough.
+When applying for jobs, standing out from the crowd in a competitive field is tough.
 The good news is that employers typically don’t rely solely on your resume to get a feel for your skills—they know that one or two pieces of paper can’t be indicative of your background and experience in their entirety.
-The bad news is that sometimes, this means that you’ve got homework.

 And keep another thing in mind: this is a totally grey, unregulated area.
-While we have laws that prevent employers from asking discriminatory questions during job interviews (such as what our age is), we have no laws in place to regulate these assignments.
+While we have laws that prevent employers from asking discriminatory questions during job interviews, we have no laws in place to regulate these work assignments.

 “A smaller startup company […] asked for a much more time-consuming project.
 This included social, media pitches, as well as my creative ideas.
 That’s where I feel the line can get crossed, where they are almost using the hiring process as free consulting based on our skills.
 The interview then followed the ideas, so people who were not even selected to interview gave over their intellectual property in a way, for nothing.

 The interview then continued to ask for my ideas; how I would strategize the issues that the company was facing, and a step-by-step guide for how I would organize and plan campaigns.
 I felt uneasy at this point because it was clear that they were trying to take advantage of fresh ideas and desperate students who were about to graduate and needed a job.

 Whether or not they are using the ideas and projects of those from the hiring process is not confirmed, but it definitely doesn’t make their intentions seem any less questionable.” — Media Relations Associate based in Toronto